diegoddie/diegoddie/README.md

 Take a look at my website! https://diegolauricella.netlify.app/<br><br>

 ### Programming Journey<br>
 🎓 In early 2022, I enrolled in Start2Impact University, an Italian B-Corp offering various master's programs for digital professions.
-With Start2Impact, I completed the Full Stack Developer and Blockchain Developer master's programs.<br>
+With Start2Impact, I completed the Full Stack Developer and Blockchain Developer master's programs.<br><br>
 🐍 Python was my first programming language, and I discovered my passion for coding.
 As I dived deeper, I discovered frameworks like Django and Flask, which allowed me to build web applications more efficiently.
 I've also dived into various types of databases, ranging from MongoDB and Redis to PostgreSQL.
-Understanding different database technologies has given me a solid foundation for building robust and scalable applications.<br>
+Understanding different database technologies has given me a solid foundation for building robust and scalable applications.<br><br>
-⛓️ In July 2023, I obtained the Ethereum Developer Certification after attending Alchemy University's bootcamp.<br>
+⛓️ In July 2023, I obtained the Ethereum Developer Certification after attending Alchemy University's bootcamp.<br><br>
 ⚛️ Lately, I've been focusing on popular libraries like React and Next.js.
 I've worked on several projects utilizing the MERN stack (MongoDB, Express.js, React, Node.js).<br><br>

 ### Blockchain and Basketball Lover<br>
 ⛓️ When I'm not coding, you'll often find me immersed in the fascinating world of blockchain technology.
-The potential for decentralization and transparency in blockchain projects truly captivates me.<br>
+The potential for decentralization and transparency in blockchain projects truly captivates me.<br><br>
 🏀 Another passion of mine is basketball.
 Whether I'm playing with friends or cheering for my favorite team, it's a sport that brings me joy and keeps me active.<br><br>

 ### Goals<br>